 Alex has been an active member of the Ray of Light family since appearing in the 2009 smash hit I Love You, You’re Perfect, Now Change.
 Since then he has produced The Who’s Tommy, assistant-directed Assassins and production-managed Sweeney Todd, Into the Woods and CARRIE the musical.
 He made his directorial debut with Triassic Parq this summer.
 Alex has also performed with other Bay Area theatre companies including Altarena Playhouse, CCCT, foolsFURY, New Conservatory Theatre Center, Pear Ave.
 Theatre, and Playhouse West.
 When he’s not in a theater, Alex is a PR manager at Apple.

 Eliza Leoni, Associate Artistic Director: firstname.lastname@example.org

-Eliza first joined the company as an actor in 2009’s Tommy and never left, appearing in Baby, Jerry Springer the Opera, and Assassins; assistant-directing The Full Monty and Sweeney Todd; and directing 2013’s hit Into the Woods and the upcoming Bay Area premiere of LIZZIE.
+Eliza first joined the company as an actor in 2009’s Tommy and never left, appearing in Baby, Jerry Springer the Opera, and Assassins; assistant-directing The Full Monty, Sweeney Todd, and Yeast Nation; and directing 2013’s Into the Woods and the upcoming Bay Area premiere of LIZZIE.
 She has directed ROLT’s Cabaret Spotlight Series since its inception in 2012, selecting performers and working with them to develop original shows.
 For the series, Eliza wrote and performed parody shows The Tantrum of the Opera and The Sound of Twosic with Alyssa Stone and Let Saigons Be Bygones and RANT: Take It Or Leave It with Alex Rodriguez.
-Other Bay Area credits include 42nd Street Moon, Impact Theatre and Lamplighters Music Theatre as well as concerts and cabarets at the San Francisco Symphony, Eureka Theatre, Café du Nord and Martuni’s.
-She holds a BA in Theatre from Willamette University and works as a public speaking and presentation trainer and coach.
+Other Bay Area acting and directing credits include 42nd Street Moon, Impact Theatre and Lamplighters Music Theatre as well as concerts and cabarets at the San Francisco Symphony, Eureka Theatre, Café du Nord and Martuni’s.
+She holds a BA in Theatre from Willamette University and travels the world as a public speaking and communications trainer and coach.